xristosgala/Excel-Projects/README.md

 # Excel-Projects
 This repository includes excel workbooks that can be used for solving real-life problems.
 Also, there are different difficulty levels.
+*Note: some of the ideas and the applications are taken from the youtube channel: Excel For Freelancers (https://www.youtube.com/@ExcelForFreelancers/community)